AdobeDocs/campaign.en/help/v8/send/delivery-statuses.md

 ![](assets/delivery-status.png)

-For more details on the different delivery failures you can encounter, and how to solve them, refer to [this page](delivery-failures.md).
+For more details on the different delivery failures you can encounter, and how to solve them, refer to [Understanding delivery failures](delivery-failures.md).

 **Related topics:**